Dedekind domains and ideals #

 Showing one side of the equivalence between the definitions

-of Dedekind domains.
+is_dedekind_domain_inv and is_dedekind_domain of Dedekind domains.

-Specialization of exists_prime_spectrum_prod_le_and_ne_bot_of_domain
+Specialization of exists_prime_spectrum_prod_le_and_ne_bot_of_domain to Dedekind domains:

-is a Dedekind domain that is not a field.
+Let I : ideal A be a nonzero ideal, where A is a Dedekind domain that is not a field.

-states we can find a product of prime
+Then exists_prime_spectrum_prod_le_and_ne_bot_of_domain states we can find a product of prime

-.
-This lemma extends that result by making the product minimal:
+ideals that is contained within I. This lemma extends that result by making the product minimal:

-be a maximal ideal that contains I
+let M be a maximal ideal that contains I, then the product including M is contained within I

-and the product excluding M
+and the product excluding M is not contained within I.

 Nonzero integral ideals in a Dedekind domain are invertible.